Ma-Marcinowski/Verificational-Model/README.md

     * Vide 3.8.1.
 Database, except for preprocessing v0.4;

-    * Soft criterion - a test subset of CVL and IAM databases - dataframe is generated over such patches only, which most certainly do not contain any empty (unused by author) writting space.
-Because thresholding by patch mean pixel value isn't precise enough, another rough method is emloyed, where only left-upper corner patch of any given image is considered suitable for a dataframe.
+    * Soft criterion - a test subset of CVL and IAM databases - dataframe is generated over such patches only, which most certainly do not contain any empty (unused by author) writing space.
+Because thresholding by patch mean pixel value isn't precise enough, another rough method is employed, where only left-upper corner patch of any given image is considered suitable for a dataframe.
 4474 image pairs (equal number of positive and negative instances).

   * 3.10.2.
 Metrics: